Jagoda11/rupert-the-bot/README.md

    docker run -e APP_ID=<app-id> -e PRIVATE_KEY=<pem-value> rupert-the-bot
    ```

+### What Does Rupert Do?

+Rupert is an AI-powered bot that helps manage issues and pull requests in this repository.
+Here's what Rupert does:

+- **Responds to Open Issues**: When an issue is opened, Rupert will automatically comment to thank the user for their contribution and let them know that their issue is being addressed.
+- **Responds to Closed Issues**: When an issue is closed, Rupert will thank the user for their proactive action and acknowledge the resolution of the issue.

 ## 🤝 Contributing

 We love contributions!
 If you have suggestions for how Rupert-the-Bot could be improved, or want to report a bug, open an issue!
 We'd appreciate any contributions.